Immersive-TechLab/MC-builder-and-windsurf/backend/README.md

 ## Graph Data

-Gets historical price data for a list of tickers and returns the composite portfolio value over time.
+Gets historical price data for a portfolio of holdings and calculates the value over time based on initial investment amounts.

 **URL:** `/graph-data`